Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter 2/Chapter 2 - Discovering Universe for Yourself.md

 **Cause of synchronous rotation:**
 - Tidal forces from Earth gradually slowed the Moon’s rotation to match its orbit.
 - This phenomenon can happen for other moons or planets close to their primary.
 **Key concepts:**
 - Lunar eclipses occur **only at full moon** when the Moon is opposite the Sun in the sky.
 - Eclipses **don’t happen every full moon** because the **Moon’s orbit is tilted** (~5°) relative to Earth’s orbital plane, so alignment is not exact most of the time.
 - The **Earth casts a shadow** in space, which has two parts:
     1. **Umbra:** Full shadow; no direct sunlight reaches this area.
     2. **Penumbra:** Partial shadow; some sunlight reaches this area.
 **Types of lunar eclipses:**
 1. **Total lunar eclipse:**
     - Entire Moon passes through the Earth’s umbra.
     - Moon appears reddish due to **scattered sunlight in Earth’s atmosphere** (like a sunset on the Moon).
 2. **Partial lunar eclipse:**
     - Only part of the Moon passes through the umbra; the rest may be in the penumbra.
     - Part of the Moon appears dark while the rest is partially illuminated.
 3. **Penumbral lunar eclipse:**
     - Moon passes only through the penumbra.
     - Moon appears slightly dimmed; sunlight is partially blocked.
 **Additional points:**
 - Lunar eclipses are **rare compared to full moons** because of the tilt of the Moon’s orbit.
 - Sequence of a lunar eclipse: Full Moon → Penumbral → Partial → Total (if alignment is perfect).
 - **Maximum eclipse** determines the type: total, partial, or penumbral.
+**Key concepts:**
+- Solar eclipses occur when the **Moon passes between the Sun and Earth**, casting a shadow on Earth.
+- Solar eclipses are **rarer to see** than lunar eclipses because the Moon’s shadow on Earth is very small.

+- The Moon and Sun appear almost the **same angular size** in the sky (~0.5°), which allows total solar eclipses to occur.

+- **Duration:** The total eclipse is brief (about a minute or two) for a stationary observer because the Moon’s shadow moves quickly across Earth.
+If you could travel with the shadow, the eclipse could last longer.

+**Earth-Moon-Sun geometry:**

+- Distance to Moon: ~384,000 km

+- Earth’s diameter: ~12,000 km

+- Moon’s shadow is small relative to Earth, so most of the time it misses Earth.

+**Types of solar eclipses:**

+1. **Total solar eclipse:**

+    - Observer is in the **umbra** (tip of the Moon’s shadow).

+    - Sun is completely blocked by the Moon.

+2. **Partial solar eclipse:**

+    - Observer is in the **penumbra** (outside the tip of the shadow).

+    - Only part of the Sun is blocked.

+3. **Annular solar eclipse:**

+    - Occurs when the Moon is **farther from Earth**, so the umbra doesn’t reach the surface.

+    - Sun appears as a **ring around the Moon**.

+    - Observer is in the correct location, but total coverage doesn’t happen.

+**Additional notes:**

+- Solar eclipses are much more location-specific than lunar eclipses due to the **small size of the Moon’s shadow**.

+- The apparent size of the Moon and Sun being similar is what makes total and annular eclipses possible.